ikr/SwissJeese2014/slides/index.md

 * Events complect communication & flow of control

+* Error callbacks + throws mix is hard to get right

-^Async nature of the code is too explicit
+^Async nature of the code is too explicit.
+What if you call an error CB, and it throw-s?

 ---